Zimgineering/WorkDone/README.md

 # WorkDone
 A plugin for the RebornBuddy MMO bot to automatically close FFXIV after a task is complete.
-(Currently options: CloseFFXIV, LogOffPC, RestartPC, ShutdownPC)
+>Current options: CloseFFXIV, LogOffPC, RestartPC, ShutdownPC

 # Installation
 1. Download using your preferred method or [HERE](https://github.com/Zimgineering/WorkDone/archive/master.zip)